Phage therapy

 An electron micrograph of bacteriophages attached to a bacterial cell.
 These viruses are the size and shape of coliphage T1.

 Phage therapy, viral phage therapy, or phagotherapy is the therapeutic use of bacteriophages for the treatment of pathogenic bacterial infections.
 This therapeutic approach emerged at the beginning of the 20th century but was progressively replaced by the use of antibiotics in most parts of the world after the Second World War.
 Bacteriophages, known as phages, are a form of virus that attach to bacterial cells and inject their genome into the cell.
 The bacteria's production of the viral genome interferes with its ability to function, halting the bacterial infection.
 The bacterial cell causing the infection is unable to reproduce and instead produces additional phages.
-Phages are very selective in the strains of bacteria they are effective against.
+Phages are selective in the strains of bacteria they are effective against.

 Advantages include reduced side effects and reduced risk of the bacterium developing resistance, since bacteriophages are much more specific than antibiotics.
-They are typically harmless not only to the host organism but also to other beneficial bacteria, such as the gut microbiota, reducing the chances of opportunistic infections.
+They are typically harmless to the host organism and to other beneficial bacteria, such as the gut microbiota, reducing the chances of opportunistic infections.
 They have a high therapeutic index; that is, phage therapy would be expected to give rise to few side effects, even at higher-than-therapeutic levels.
 Because phages replicate in vivo (in cells of living organism), a smaller effective dose can be used.